-Hist.: OUNC 1-1997, f. & cert. ef.
-4-17-97; OUNC 1-2006,

-f. & ef.
-10-13-2006, f. & cert. ef.
-10-13-06; OUNC 1-2014, f. & cert.
+Stat.
+Auth.: ORS 757.552 Stats.
+Implemented: ORS 757.552 Hist.: OUNC 1-1997, f. & cert. ef.
+4-17-97; OUNC 1-2006, f. & cert. ef.
+10-13-06; OUNC 1-2014, f. & cert. ef.

-ef.
 3-7-14

-When Excavator May Give Less than Forty-Eight (48) Business Day Hour Notice
+When Excavator May Give Less than Two Full Business Day Notice

-An excavator may provide less than two (2) business days (48) hours prior notice if:
+An excavator may provide less than two full business days of prior notice if:

-- The excavator is responding to an emergency, so long as the excavator notifies the Oregon Utility Notification Center immediately and so long as the excavator takes reasonable care to protect underground facilities; - (2) The excavator has an agreement with each operator of underground facilities that marks will be provided on a regular basis as the excavator progresses through a project; or

-(3) The excavator discovers an underground facility in an area where the operator of underground facilities had previously indicated there were no facilities.
+- The excavator is responding to an emergency, and the excavator notifies the Oregon Utility Notification Center immediately, and the excavator takes reasonable care to protect underground facilities; - (2) The excavator has an agreement with each operator of underground facilities that marks will be provided on a regular basis as the excavator progresses through a project; or - (3) The excavator discovers an underground facility in an area where the operator of underground facilities had previously indicated there were no facilities.